MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

    > - [Watch product videos](virtual-agent-videos.md)
    >
    > When everything is set up, you'll see a message confirming that your bot is ready.
 At this point, you will have all functionality available to you.

+3. You are now ready to [Create cutom topics for your bot](getting-started-create-topics.md)!

+## Creating additional bots

-4. If you have already created a bot, you can create a new bot by selecting the **Bot** icon on the title bar, then selecting **New bot**.
+If you have already created a bot, you can create a new bot by selecting the **Bot** icon on the title bar, then selecting **New bot**.

    ![New bot icon in title bar](media/new-bot-icon.png)

-5. In the 'Create a new bot' dialog when you create a bot, you can expand the **More options** section and choose an environment for the bot.

-Once you have created your bot, you can add topics that represent the customer intents to be addressed by the bot and then deploy it to a web channel.
-As customers use the bot, you can view analytics information to help you improve it and the overall customer experience.

-For more information about creating topics for your bot, see [Creating custom topics for your bot](getting-started-create-topics.md).

-For more information about deploying your bot, see [Deploying your bot](getting-started-deploy.md).

-For more information about using analytics information to help you improve your bot, see [Using analytics to improve your bot](getting-started-analytics.md).

-For more information about working with Virtual Agent, see [Working with Virtual Agent](getting-started-bot-designer.md).

-For information about removing your bot from the Virtual Agent environment, see [Deleting a bot](getting-started-delete-bot.md).

 ## Known issues with creating a bot